Vincent Alexis-Laona, Instructional Coach

 Shelli Brown, Dean of Students

 Shelli Brown has never met a student who did not have greatness in them, and is excited to spend another year helping students discover their own greatness.
 Before teaching in Kansas City, Ms. Brown earned her Bachelor of Arts in Psychology and English from Auburn University.
 She was a 2011 Teach For America - Kansas City corps member and completed her Master in Special Education degree from the University of Missouri-St. Louis.
-Ms. Brown is happy to be teaching with a staff of teachers who are dedicated to proving what is possible for students in Kansas City.
+Ms. Brown is happy to be working with a staff of teachers who are dedicated to proving what is possible for students in Kansas City.

 Nick Burgmeier, Instructional Coach

 Nick Burgmeier believes that every student deserves, and is capable of, reaching his or her full potential.
 He is committed to holding students to the highest standards and getting them ready to accomplish their collegiate goals before pursuing great careers in a fields of their choosing.
-Prior to teaching at the Kauffman School, Mr. Burgmeier taught seventh-grade math for two years at East High School in the Kansas City Public Schools.
+Prior to teaching at the Kauffman School, Mr. Burgmeier taught seventh-grade math for two years at East High School in the Kansas City Public Schools district.
 Mr. Burgmeier is an alumnus of Teach For America - Kansas City.
-He received his Bachelor of Arts in Communication Studies with a minor in Business Administration from the University of St. Thomas in St. Paul, Minnesota.
+He received his Bachelor of Arts in Communication Studies with a minor in Business Administration from the University of St. Thomas in St. Paul, MN.
 He received his Master of Education in Middle School Education from the University of Missouri-St. Louis.
 After observing at the Kauffman School, Mr. Burgmeier immediately felt at home.
 He loved the staff and student culture and couldn't wait to take part and contribute to it.
 He is very excited to have another successful year!

 Cat Cain, Operations Manager